Hubert Drouais

-Hubert Drouais ([ybɛʁ dʁwɛ]; 5 May 1699 1 – 9 February 1767) was a French painter, portraitist and miniaturist.
+Hubert Drouais ([ybɛʁ dʁwɛ]; 5 May 1699 – 9 February 1767) was a French painter, portraitist and miniaturist.

-Drouais was born in Pont-Audemer in Normandy, the son of Anne Talon and the painter Jean Drouais.
+Drouais was born in Pont-Audemer in the Province of Normandy, the son of Anne Talon and the painter Jean Drouais.
 Hubert followed in his father’s footsteps and received his first lessons from him before leaving for Rouen to further his skills.
 He then decided to make it to Paris, although he was so poor that, unable to afford the cost of the trip, he had to work his way on the road to his destination.